-Once your baby has shown signs that they’re ready to start finger foods, their eating adventure gets more exciting!
+Once your baby has shown signs that they’re ready to start baby finger foods, their eating adventure gets more exciting!
 Typically, babies show an interest in self-feeding around 8–10 months of age, but timing will vary based on your child’s development.

-Choosing the right first finger foods can help your little one adapt to this new stage—and lay the foundation for a varied, healthy palate as they grow up.
+Choosing the right baby finger foods can help your little one adapt to this new stage—and lay the foundation for a varied, healthy palate as they grow up.
 As you and your baby dive into this new world together, keep in mind that the best early finger foods are:

 - Large enough for your baby to pick up but small enough to prevent choking